The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 • Which neurotransmitters are associated with or involved with anxiety?

-When we understand how anxiety works, we can better understand why certain approaches and strategies reduce or eliminate our anxiety.
+By understanding how anxiety works, you can better understand why certain approaches and strategies reduce or eliminate anxiety.

-When we understand the processes behind anxiety, we develop a clearer picture of the anxiety response and how it plays out in our lives.
+When you understand the processes behind anxiety, you develop a clearer picture of the anxiety response and how it plays out in your life.

-When we see that our brain is initially responsible for our anxiety response and our body is simply responding in the ways it is meant to respond, we can develop greater acceptance and less fear surrounding the feelings of anxiety.
+When you see that your brain is initially responsible for your anxiety response and your body is simply responding in the ways it is meant to respond, you can develop greater acceptance and less fear surrounding the feelings of anxiety.

 Please note: this article is not meant to be taken as medical advice.
 The content provided is for informational purposes only.
 Consult with your doctor or healthcare provider before changing your diet, prescriptions, or making any other health-related changes.